Student Athlete Scholarship Golf Tournament

 Other Questions In This Topic

-- How do I audit courses?
+- How do I drop my last class?

 - When trying to register for a course it won't allow me in.
 There is a course next to it in parenthesis, What do I do now?